ProbieK/Code-Snippets/README.md

-# Javascript-Samples
+# Code-Snippets
-A collection of random .js files that I use for testing and scripting purposes.
+A collection of random .js and other files that I use for testing and scripting purposes.